Eyezy Review 2024: A Good Way to Monitor Your Kids?

 Eyezy App Installation & Setup (Web-Based Version)

-There are quite a few steps to installing the web-based version of Eyezy, but Eyezy does provide a helpful setup wizard that takes you through the setup process for the web-based version.
+There are quite a few steps to installing the web-based version of Eyezy, but Eyezy does provide a helpful setup wizard that takes you through the setup process.
 Once you’ve logged into Eyezy’s web-based dashboard, you’ll be asked to pick a language.

 Then, choose whether your kid’s device is an Android or iOS device.
 From here, you can also link your kid’s Gmail and X account, as well as set up a Chrome extension on your kid’s device to monitor their Incognito activities.